How to Correct a Frontal Lisp

 A “frontal lisp” may also be called an “inter-dental lisp.”
 For some children, the frontal lisp is developmental until around age 4 or 4 ½.
 If the lisp does not go away on its own by then, it is a good idea to seek out a speech-language pathologist’s assistance.
 For other kids, it does go away on its own by age 4 – 4 ½ and is not a concern any longer.

-The best thing to do is to see what your SLP says about your child’s speech production, and if it is recommended, begin to correct it.
+The best thing to do is to see what your speech pathologist says about your child’s speech production, and if it is recommended, have your child begin speech therapy to correct it.
 This habit gets harder and harder to break the longer it is left untreated.
 Ideally, if your child is ready and you as the parent are concerned, working on correcting the sound at 4 ½ is a great idea.

 What Does a Frontal Lisp Sound Like?